jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-03.md

   - Mood and atmosphere
   - Conceptual and aesthetic coherence

-Review the tutorials: <a href="https://jac307.github.io/MediaArtTutorials/Others/index.html?file=DaVinci.json" target="_blank" rel="noopener noreferrer">Video Editing in DaVinci Resolve</a>
+**Important:** All animations in this session must be created using **manual keyframes**.
+Do **not** use DaVinci Resolve’s default animated behaviours (e.g., Dynamic Zoom, preset transitions, auto-animation tools).
+Your goal is to demonstrate control over timing, motion, and visual changes through **intentional keyframe editing**.

-> This is your time to **bring your shared vision to life**—start from scratch and build a complete, expressive video artwork.
+Review DaVinci tutorials: <a href="https://jac307.github.io/MediaArtTutorials/Others/index.html?file=DaVinci.json" target="_blank" rel="noopener noreferrer">Video Editing in DaVinci Resolve</a>

 ---